youssefadel94/testing-users-task/README.md

 to run open terminal and type

-npm i && npm run server
+npm i && npm run server .. this will install node modules and run a mmock api using the db.json file

+the db.json file work as a dynamic collection the questions added to the db will reflect in the app and query the responses subsequently

-then open another terminal and run
+to run the app open another terminal and run

-ng serve
+ng serve .. this will start the app on localhost:4200